 Most of the time, agreements are reached.
 However, even if the parties do not reach an agreement, we generally find that they do come away from the process with new understandings, clarified information, and reduced stress in their relationship.
-Data gleamed from surveys show satisfaction rates of typically over 80%.
+Data collected from surveys show satisfaction rates over 80%.

 If you would like to know more about mediation, call the Neighbor-to-Neighbor office at 503-585-0651.